 Just like phone-books, there are multiple DNS on the internet.

 All you have to do is to use a DNS that would allow you to stream the content of your own choice.
 You will only need to install a Smart DNS service in one of your devices to access whatever you like.

-Is it Safe to use a DNS to unblock website?
+Is it safe to use a DNS to unblock a website?

 There are numerous methods that are now available to help you unblock websites, but perhaps none are as effective and efficient as the DNS technique.

 Using a DNS to unblock websites is perhaps one of the most harmless ways to unblock websites.